eloevenb/nix-sec-box/README.md

 # nix-sec-box
-Contains a set of nix flakes with pentesting tools
+A set of nix flakes with pentesting tools, contains [danielmiessler's SecLists](https://github.com/danielmiessler/SecLists) (very useful wordlists).

 ## Usage
 In one of the flakes/xx directory, to generate a flake.lock file, so that the packages don't get updated every time, run :